Digitalization as an Enabler of Business Transformation: The Orange Case

 How Do Algorithmic Recommendations Lead Consumers to Make Online Purchases?

-E-commerce and web services such as Amazon, YouTube, and Netflix, but also online advertisers, use recommender systems.
+Many E-commerce sites such as Amazon, YouTube, and Netflix, but also online advertisers, use recommender systems.
 Recommender systems are algorithms that, based on data sets, recommend to users contents and products that match their preferences.
 In this interview, Xitong Li of HEC Paris, Associate Professor of Information Systems and a Hi!
-PARIS center’s research fellowship holder, reveals new research, explains how recommender systems induce consumers to buy.
+PARIS center’s research fellowship holder, reveals new research, a joint work with two German researchers, and explains how recommender systems induce consumers to buy.

 Meta and Data Privacy: a Clash of Cultures and Generations?